Mini-Conf/Mini-Conf/templates/content/sponsor.md

-Financial support ensures that ACM CHIL remains accessible to a broad set of participants by offsetting the expenses involved in participation.
+Financial support ensures that CHIL remains accessible to a broad set of participants by offsetting the expenses involved in participation.
 We follow best practices in other ACM conferences to maintain a transparent and appropriate relationship with our funders:

 1. The substance and structure of the conference are determined independently by the program committees.
 2. All papers are chosen through a rigorous, double-blind peer review process, where authors disclose conflicts of interest.